The 2019 NFL schedule was released Wednesday, April 17, and the sportsbooks were quick to follow with the Week 1 NFL betting lines.

 Buffalo Bills at New York Jets (-3.5)

 The Bills will get the first crack at the new-look Jets.
-RB Le’Veon Bell was the marquee addition, but GM Mike Maccagnan added on both sides of the ball and is equipped with yet another top-3 pick to potentially secure the Jets as one of 2019’s most improved teams.
+RB Le’Veon Bell was the marquee addition, but GM Mike Maccagnan added on both sides of the ball before being let go in the spring.
+That is, if he wins the job over Josh Rosen.

 Kansas City Chiefs (-4.5) at Jacksonville Jaguars